hieuvp/learning-terraform/01-vpc-essentials/README.md

 When creating an AWS account, a **Default VPC** is created for us, including the standard components that are needed make it functional:

 1. An **Internet Gateway** attached.
-1. A main **Route Table** with predefined routes to the default subnets.
+1. A **Main Route Table** with predefined routes to the default subnets.
-1. A main **Network Access Control List** with predefined rules for access and associated with the default subnets.
+1. A **Default Network Access Control List** with predefined rules for access and associated with the default subnets.
 1. **Subnets** to provision AWS resources in (such as **EC2 Instances**).

 <br/>